This post may contain affiliate links, please read our disclosure policy.

 Living in Florida, sunscreen is a must for my family and I. In fact, no matter where you live, sunscreen is a must.
 Did you know if the clouds are out you can still get sunburn?
 Did you know you should wear sunscreen even if you aren’t laying out at the pool?
 Did you know you can still get a tan if you are wearing sunscreen?
 Do you know how often you should apply sunscreen?
 Did you know that by the time you feel your skin burning, the sun’s UV rays are damaging your cells’ DNA?

 Even though you probably know the importance of sunscreen, I would bet that you still have some questions.
-I know I do, well, did…until I did some extra research with NO-AD Sunscreen.
+I know I do, well, did…until I did some extra research.

 My husband has pre-cancers on his face and his ears, my grandma had to get a part of her nose removed do to skin cancer, so I have always thought I have been extra careful.
 Turns out I had some things to learn.
 And, in honor of Melanoma Awareness Month (May) I wanted to share some of the things I learned with you.
 Together we educate others and hopefully reduce the staggering statistic that on average, 1 person dies from melanoma every hour.